Read in 6 minutes

 Docker command line interface

-Now that we have Docker installed before we jump in, let’s go over the basic syntax of the docker CLI:
+Now that we have Docker installed, let’s go over the basic syntax of the docker CLI:

 docker [option] [subcommand] [arguments]